-Lumada Data Catalog provides the business users the functionality to create Custom Properties that collect additional metadata about resources specific to their business environment or engagement.
-For example, one could define a custom property to include a business user name for a resource.
-Alternatively, you could define a property that includes values that are used by system-level processes.
+Custom properties collect additional metadata about resources specific to a business user's environment or engagement.
+For example, you could define a custom property to include a business user's name for a resource.
+Or, you could define a property that includes values that are used by system-level processes.

-These properties can further be grouped together in Custom Property Groups based on their business value or category and can be moved individually or in bulk across Custom Property Groups.
-These custom property groups can further be used as custom facets in the search results with search dimensions.
+Additionally, you can group these properties together in custom property groups based on their business value or category.
+Custom properties can be moved individually or in bulk across custom property groups.
+You can then use custom property groups as custom facets in the search results with search dimensions.

-The Search Dimensions feature gives the admin the control over visibility of facets in the search results for an end user.
-With the search dimension defined for a particular role, the users with that role will then be shown the search results categorized by the search dimensions defined for that role.
+As the admin, use search dimensions to control the visibility of facets in the search results for an end user.
+When a search dimension is defined for a specified role, the users with that role can then see the search results categorized by the search dimensions defined for that role.

-For example the admin may want to limit the search results for an analyst role to categories like Rating, Last Profiled Time, Resource Tag, Virtual Folder and a custom facet Claims that pertains to the analyst role's business function.
-For the analyst user, any search results will be faceted depending on the search dimensions set by the admin, for example to Virtual Folder, Resource Tag, Last Profiled Time, Rating and Claims.
+For example, the admin can limit the search results for the Analyst role to the categories Rating, Resource Tag, Virtual Folder, and the custom facet Claims, which is specific to business users.
+For Analyst users, search results are faceted depending on the search dimensions set by the admin: Rating, Resource Tag, Virtual Folder, and Claims.

 Job templates and sequences

 Templates are pre-defined job templates created by the administrators to run specific job sequences that apply to specific clusters.
-It is when creating these job templates that you have a chance to pass any system or spark specific parameters as command line arguments for the job sequences - like driver memory, executor memory, number of threads required based on a cluster size, or override the default ldc script parameters like profiling Collections as a single resource or profile last partition, etc. These templates can then be promoted to end users handling such clusters to enable efficient job executions.
+Job templates have system or Spark-specific parameters as command line arguments for the job sequences, such as driver memory, executor memory, or number of threads required based on a cluster size.
+You can override the default Data Catalog parameters.
+For example, you can set the incremental profile to false, profile a Collection as a single resource, or force a full profile instead of the default sampling option.

-Lumada Data Catalog's powerful rules engine facilitates rule-based tagging, selection of custom property updates, and conditional metadata processing by allowing users to define SQL-like rules for selective actions based on specific data or metadata conditions.
-Two types of rules - the Data Rule and the Metadata Rule - provide the flexibility to create rules that operate on the data or operate on the metadata of the resources in the Catalog and make subsequent tag association, property updates or conditional processing decisions.
+Users define SQL-like rules for selective actions based on specific data or metadata conditions.
+Both data and metadata rules provide users the flexibility to create rules that operate on the data or operate on the metadata of the resources in Data Catalog, and then associate tags, update properties, and define conditions.